-Placement Testing Requirements for Math and English
+Placement Testing Requirements for Mathematics, English and Reading Restricted Courses

-All students, regardless of TSI status, will be required to submit appropriate test scores before enrolling in college-level English and math courses.
+All students, regardless of TSI status, will be required to submit appropriate test scores before enrolling in college-level mathematics, English and/or reading restricted courses.
 Successful completion of prerequisite courses may substitute for placement test scores.
-Additional information is available at each campus counseling center.
+Although some students may be exempt from TSI requirements, a college-level placement test may be required to assist in course placement.
 Scores required for placement into college-level math courses may be higher than those required to achieve TSI-complete status.
-Additional information is available at the campus counseling center or at the math department on any campus.
+Testing requirements for specific courses are outlined in the Course Descriptions section of the Catalog.
+Additional information is available at the Advising and Counseling Center on any campus or from the academic department.

-Developmental/Remedial Studies
+Developmental Studies

-Students who score below specified levels in any section of the THEA, ACCUPLACER, or approved alternative test will be required to enroll in developmental studies until C or higher grades are earned in developmental courses or until the student passes a retest of the test.
-Any First Time In College (FTIC) student assessed as needing remediation in any developmental skill area will be required to take the appropriate developmental course(s) in her/his first and subsequent semesters until all of the required developmental courses are complete.
-All students must have an Academic Success Plan by the end of their first semester.
-More information about the Academic Success Plan is available in campus counseling centers.
+Students who score below specified levels in any section of the THEA, ACCUPLACER, or approved alternative test will be required to enroll in developmental studies until C or higher grades are earned in developmental courses or until the student passes a retest in the same skill area.
+A First Time In College (FTIC) student assessed as needing remediation in any developmental skill area is required to be continuously enrolled in at least one required developmental course until all of the required developmental courses are complete.
+All students must have an Academic Success Plan by the end of their first term.
+More information about the Academic Success Plan is available in campus Advising and Counseling Centers.